Minnesota’s North Shore Is One Of The Most Underrated Elopement Locations In The US: Here’s Why

 That is exactly what eloping is supposed to feel like.

 I photographed my very first elopement at Black Beach in Silver Bay.
-I remember standing there with that couple, watching them exchange vows with Lake Superior behind them, just the three of us, and thinking, this is it!
+I remember standing there with that couple, watching them exchange vows with Lake Superior behind them, just the three of us, and thinking, this is it.
 This is what getting married is supposed to feel like.

 I have never stopped thinking that.

 If you are dreaming about eloping on the North Shore I would love to be the person who takes you there.
 I know this place, the famous spots and the hidden ones, the best light and the backup plans for when the weather has other ideas.
 I will help you build a day that feels completely and entirely yours.
-Inquire today, let’s chat through your vision!

 Want to go even deeper?
 I just launched the Highway 61 Series on my podcast Wild & Wed, a 12-episode guide to eloping on Minnesota’s North Shore.
 Episode 1 is live now.
-Listen here.
+Listen below!

 BROWSE PORTFOLIO